Community Tech Network is delighted to announce receiving a grant... Read more →

 Sometimes it simply isn’t feasible for someone to go to a library or community center to learn basic computer skills.
 Therefore, CTN works in partnership to help low-income families and older adults get connected to internet at home.
 The following projects are currently underway:

-- Tech Allies: This program in partnership with Little Brothers Friends of the Elderly and launched with a $100,000 grant from Metta Fund, matches volunteers with homebound, isolated seniors who need help getting online.
+- Tech Allies: In partnership with Little Brothers Friends of the Elderly in San Francisco and launched with a grant from Metta Fund, the program matches volunteers with homebound, isolated seniors who need help getting online.
+Over two years, 75 seniors will receive an iPad, 3-months of internet and 8 weeks of training.

 Developing Digital Leaders